 |Fine needle aspiration biopsies||1,405||1,390||1,464|

 Measuring the Quality of Care

-The tables below reflects mortality rates for Differentiated Thyroid Carcinoma and the complication rates for thyroid surgeries.
-The mortality data represents those patients who died of thyroid cancer within 10 years of being treated.
+The tables below reflects mortality rates for differentiated thyroid carcinoma and the complication rates for thyroid cancer surgeries.
 Patients who died due to other causes, such as a heart attack or an accident, are not included.
-This data was provided by the National Cancer Institute’s Surveillance Epidemiology and End Results database (SEER) for 1983 thru 2002.
-The Cedars-Sinai statistics reflects patients treated from 1937-2002.
+This data was provided by the National Cancer Institute’s Surveillance Epidemiology and End Results (SEER) database.

 *Cady B, Rossi R. An expanded view of risk-group definition in differentiated thyroid carcinoma.
 Surgery 1988; 104:947-953 and Sherman SI, Brierley JD, Sperling M et al. Prospective multicenter study of thyroid carcinoma treatment: initial analysis of staging and outcome.
 NTCTCS Study Registry Group.
 Cancer 1998; 1012-1021.